20 Most Useless College Degrees 2023

 An entrepreneurship degree by itself, however, leaves the learner questioning where to go next.
 They are less employable than someone with a business degree and may lack the education and experience it takes to get a job.
 Those interested in entrepreneurship should pursue experience first.

 11. Ethnic and civilization studies

-Ethnic and civilization studies is a culturally relevant field that may seem to be a great choice at first glance.
+Ethnic and civilization studies is a culturally relevant field that may seem a great choice at first glance.
 Given the current state of our nation, ethnic and civilization learners are not only important but essential to the progress of our country.

 12. Fashion design

 If you’re truly interested in the field of fashion design, be prepared to battle unemployment and disappointment.
-Many students who obtain a degree in fashion design are left looking for a job in a different field and find it wildly unsuccessful as few employers consider their education relevant.
+Many students who obtain a degree in fashion design are left looking for a job in a different field and find it wildly unsuccessful, as few employers consider their education relevant.

 13. Film, video, and photographic arts

 This is another degree that attracts those with big dreams.
 Those passionate about film production and media are found to pursue a completely useless degree.

 Students who get a degree in film, video, or photographic arts usually learn how to use their artistic skills to start small businesses in photography or videography.
 While photography and videography are legitimate professions and many excel in them, these fields typically rely on innate talent rather than acquired skills.
 As a result, many of those who will be successful photographers will do so with or without a degree.
 Even if a few courses might offer some valuable insights to enhance their work, obtaining a degree in photography or videography is likely an impractical use of time and money.

 Learning languages is an excellent means of acquainting oneself with foreign cultures and getting ready for international travel.
 While there are undoubtedly many benefits to learning multiple languages, studying languages as a college degree is useless.
 Those who invest years of their education into perfecting a language may feel accomplished.
 But when they graduate, there is one crucial question burning in their minds: now what?